krishnamodepalli/2d-Graph-System/Usage.md

 > Every Class have a method `to_string()` which gives a string form
 > of the Class (Point or Line).

-> At this stage, the `Line` class may have some bugs or may be incomplete.
+> All the bugs in the `Line` class have been removed and is completely
-> But the Point class is up-to date and clear of bugs.
+> bug free.
+Can be used freely without issues.

 ## Classes
 There are two classes defined in this project.
 They are: